enterprisemediawiki/meza/manual/ConfiguringCentOS.md

 ```

 Port forwarding must be setup in your VirtualBox settings for ssh to work (we think).
 If you did not already do this in the [Setting up VirtualBox](SettingUpVirtualBox.md) chapter, do it now.

+## SSH into your virtual machine
+Using putty if you're on windows.
+SSH into 192.168.56.56 using your "root" user and password.
+If this works, then...**Create a snapshot**.

 ## Configure iptables